naivchan/astro-fanfics-template/README.md

 Start typing the actual body prose of your story right here below the three dashes.

 ```

-Here is a definitive blueprint containing every metadata configuration field we built into your system.
-You can copy and paste this directly into the top of any new `.md` file to use as a template.

 ### The Ultimate Frontmatter Reference Template